Author: Gemma Fanning, Head of EAL

 Finally, it is extremely important that everyone is on board with the changes and that there is a shared understanding of the plan for all stakeholders.

-If you want to learn more about how change can be implemented in your school or to access a structure for whole school development, join the Across Cultures EAL Framework for Schools course on 6th-8th February 2019.
+If you want to learn more about how change can be implemented in your school or to access a structure for whole school development, join the Across Cultures EAL Framework for Schools course.
 More details can be found here.

 Blair, M. and Bourne, J. (1998) Making the difference: teaching and learning in successful multi-ethnic schools, DfEE

 Kotter, J. (1996) Leading Change, Harvard Business School Press